kevintuhumury/milkman/README.md

 Take note of the variables and save them, since you'll need them to use Milkman.

+## Remember The Milk API version

+From Milkman version 0.0.5 and onwards Milkman will use RTM API version 2 by default.

 ## Using Milkman

 Using Milkman is easy.
 All you need to know is that all calls go through the `Milkman::Client` class.
 Specifically it's `get` method.
 Let's say you want to retrieve all your tasks from RTM.
 Well, there's a method for that and it's called: `rtm.tasks.getList`.
 More information about that method can be found [here](https://www.rememberthemilk.com/services/api/methods/rtm.tasks.getList.rtm).